AWS OpenSearch¶

 CPUUtilization |

 The percentage of CPU utilization for data nodes in the cluster.
-The maximum shows the node with the highest CPU utilization.
-The average represents all nodes in the cluster.
+Maximum shows the node with the highest CPU utilization.
+Average represents all nodes in the cluster.
 This metric is also available for individual nodes.
 Related statistics: Maximum, Average |

 ClusterUsedSpace |

-The total used space for the cluster.
-You must wait one minute to get an accurate value.
+The total amount of used space in the cluster.
+You must keep a one-minute period to get an accurate value.
 The OpenSearch Service console displays this value in GiB.
 The Amazon CloudWatch console displays it in MiB.
 Related statistics: Minimum, Maximum |

 ClusterIndexWritesBlocked |

 Indicates whether your cluster is accepting or blocking incoming write requests.
-A value of 0 means the cluster is accepting requests.
-A value of 1 means requests are being blocked.
+A value of 0 indicates that the cluster is accepting requests.
+A value of 1 indicates that requests are being blocked.
 Some common factors include: FreeStorageSpace being too low or JVMMemoryPressure being too high.
 To mitigate this, consider increasing disk space or scaling the cluster.
 Related statistics: Maximum |

 FreeStorageSpace |

 The available space on each data node in the cluster.
-Sum shows the total available space for the cluster, but you must wait one minute to get an accurate value.
+Sum shows the total available space in the cluster, but you must keep a one-minute period to get an accurate value.
 Minimum and Maximum show the nodes with the smallest and largest available space, respectively.
 This metric is also available for individual nodes.
-The OpenSearchClusterBlockException is thrown when this metric reaches 0.
+OpenSearchClusterBlockException is thrown when this metric reaches 0.
 To recover, you must delete indices, add larger instances, or add EBS-based storage to existing instances.
-To learn more, see Insufficient Free Storage Space.
+To learn more, see Insufficient Available Storage Space.
 The OpenSearch Service console displays this value in GiB.
 The Amazon CloudWatch console displays it in MiB. |

 JVMMemoryPressure |

-The maximum percentage of Java heap used for all data nodes in the cluster.
-OpenSearch Service uses half of an instance's RAM for the Java heap, with a maximum heap size of 32 GiB.
-You can vertically scale an instance's RAM up to 64GiB, at which point you can horizontally scale by adding instances.
+The maximum percentage of the Java heap used for all data nodes in the cluster.
+OpenSearch Service uses half of the instance's RAM for the Java heap, with a maximum heap size of 32 GiB.
+You can vertically scale the instance's RAM up to 64GiB, at which point you can horizontally scale by adding instances.
 See Recommended CloudWatch Alarms for Amazon OpenSearch Service.
-Related statistics: Maximum Note The logic for this metric changed in service software R20220323.
+Related statistics: Maximum Note The logic of this metric changed in service software R20220323.
 For more information, see Release Notes. |

 JVMGCYoungCollectionCount |

 The number of times "young generation" garbage collection has run.
-In a cluster with sufficient resources, this number should remain small and not grow frequently.
+In clusters with sufficient resources, this number should remain small and not grow frequently.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 JVMGCOldCollectionTime |

-The time, in milliseconds, that the cluster has spent performing "old generation" garbage collection.
+The time spent by the cluster performing "old generation" garbage collection, in milliseconds.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 JVMGCYoungCollectionTime |

-The time, in milliseconds, that the cluster has spent performing "young generation" garbage collection.
+The time spent by the cluster performing "young generation" garbage collection, in milliseconds.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 JVMGCOldCollectionCount |